 The World Health Organization (WHO) estimates that over 31 million people fall into the category or having a substance use disorder.
 Disordered substance use is not determined by the amount of alcohol or drugs a person consumes, but by whether the use of drugs or alcohol causes significant functional impairment.
 Impairment can be physical health problems or the inability to manage basic life responsibilities, like work or school.

-While the diagnosis of a Substance Use Disorder can be made independently, the abuse of drugs and alcohol often coincides with other mental health issues.
-In these cases, individuals suffering from mental health disorders begin using alcohol or other mood-altering substances to medicate psychological symptoms, such as anxiety, panic attacks, or depression.
+While the diagnosis of a Substance Use Disorder can be made independently, abuse often coincides with other mental health issues.
+In these cases, individuals suffering from mental health disorders begin using alcohol or other mood-altering substances to medicate psychological symptoms.
+These may include anxiety, panic attacks, or depression.
 Unfortunately, the use of illicit drugs to medicate mental health symptoms prevents the person in question from learning healthy coping techniques.
 Drinking and drug use can also negate psychotropic medication prescribed by a doctor to help treat mental illness.
 In addition to preventing someone from getting healthy, drugs and alcohol can also exacerbate the situation, as repeated use leads to dependency and addiction.
-Individuals with addiction, coupled with co-occurring mental health concerns, require treatment for their substance use, and also need to be removed from their substance use to effectively treat their underlying mental health issues.
+Individuals with addiction, coupled with co-occurring mental health concerns, require treatment for their substance use.
+And, also need to stop substance use to effectively treat their underlying mental health issues.

 Because addiction can have both genetic and environmental contributing factors, there is no one treatment course that fits everyone.
 Treatment of substance abuse usually requires multiple treatment approaches in order to best ensure long-term recovery.
-Individuals being treated for a substance use disorder often require different medications, for both withdrawal symptoms as well as to treat post-acute symptoms like anxiety, to be administered by a medical doctor.
-A combination of therapies, including process therapy and behavioral therapy, is also important because they assist patients in coping with past trauma without drugs or alcohol, and teach patients the skills to manage cravings and negative thought patterns that lead to relapse.
-Other approaches can include exercise, nutrition, and vitamin therapy, to improve patients physical and mental well-being and undermine the desire to use substances.
+Individuals getting treatment for a substance use disorder often require different medications.
+These are for both withdrawal symptoms as well as to treat post-acute symptoms like anxiety.
+For safety, patients receive these under the direct care of a medical doctor.
+A combination of therapies, including process therapy and behavioral therapy, is also important.
+This is because they assist patients in coping with past trauma without drugs or alcohol.
+And teach patients the skills to manage cravings and negative thought patterns that lead to relapse.
+Other approaches can include exercise, nutrition, and vitamin therapy.
+These help to improve patients’ physical and mental well-being and undermine the desire to use substances.

 “At the Delray Center for Healing, the staff treat you with respect, and show genuine concern and want to help you.”